Degree Fields

 National League for Nursing Accreditation Commission (ASN, BSN, MSN) and the Commission on Collegiate Nursing Education (BSN, MSN).
 Schools may choose which organization will accredit them and can have accreditations from both organizations.
 The following table provides links to detailed lists of accredited nursing programs.

-Many RNs with an ADN or diploma later enter bachelor's programs to prepare for a broader scope of nursing practice.
+Many RNs with an ADN or diploma later enter bachelor's degree programs to prepare for a broader scope of nursing practice.
 Often, they can find an entry-level position and then take advantage of tuition reimbursement benefits to work toward a BSN by completing an RN-to-BSN program.
-In 2006, there were 629 RN-to-BSN programs in the United States.
-Accelerated master's degree in nursing (MSN) programs also are available by combining 1 year of an accelerated BSN program with 2 years of graduate study.
-In 2006, there were 149 RN-to-MSN programs.
+Accelerated master's degree in nursing (MSN) programs also are available.
+They typically take 3-4 years to complete full time and result in the award of both the BSN and MSN.

-Accelerated BSN programs also are available for individuals who have a bachelor's or higher degree in another field and who are interested in moving into nursing.
-In 2006, 197 of these programs were available.
+There are education programs available for people interested in switching to a career in nursing as well.
+Individuals who already hold a bachelor’s degree in another field may enroll in an accelerated BSN program.
 Accelerated BSN programs last 12 to 18 months and provide the fastest route to a BSN for individuals who already hold a degree.
-MSN programs also are available for individuals who hold a bachelor's or higher degree in another field.
+MSN programs also are available for individuals who hold a bachelor's or higher degree in another field; master’s degree programs usually last 2 years.

 Licensure and certification